-He is also developing better and smarter crash test dummies to replace the current, regulatory compliant, but decades-old conventional models.
+He is also developing better and smarter crash test dummies to replace the current, regulatory compliant but decades-old conventional models.
 He has also helped create a computational model called THUMS (Total Human Model for Safety) that simulates, in detail, the effects of crashes on internal organs.

-Jason has also been called upon to assist in the implementation of Federal Vehicle Motor Safety Standard 226.
+Hallman has also been called upon to assist in the implementation of Federal Vehicle Motor Safety Standard 226.

-9. J B Straubel is Helping Tesla to Build a 200-mile Ranged Electric Car
+9. J B Straubel Is Helping Tesla to Build a 200-mile Ranged Electric Car

-J B Straubel has been building electric cars since he was a teenager and is now Tesla's chief technology officer.
+J B Straubel has been building electric cars since he was a teenager and is currently Tesla's chief technology officer.
 His passion for electric vehicles began when he found a clapped-out 30-year-old golf cart that inspired him to build his own.

 Straubel earned his bachelor's in energy systems engineering from Stanford and later convinced them to create a tailormade major in energy engineering in which he graduated with a master's degree.

-10. Michael James is Helping Build the Future of Autonomous Cars
+10. Michael James Is Helping Build the Future of Autonomous Cars